South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Performance Insights

-- The Gamecocks average 81.4 points per game (seventh in college basketball) while giving up 51.1 per contest (fourth in college basketball).
-They have a +971 scoring differential overall and outscore opponents by 30.3 points per game.
+- The Gamecocks' +971 scoring differential (outscoring opponents by 30.3 points per game) is a result of scoring 81.4 points per game (seventh in college basketball) while allowing 51.1 per outing (fourth in college basketball).

-- With 80 points per game in SEC tilts, South Carolina is averaging 1.4 fewer points per game in conference games compared to its overall average (81.4 PPG).
+- South Carolina's offense has been less productive in SEC games this year, averaging 80 points per contest, compared to its overall average of 81.4 PPG.

-- At home, the Gamecocks are putting up nine more points per game (86.2) than they are on the road (77.2).
+- In home games, the Gamecocks are averaging nine more points per game (86.2) than they are in road games (77.2).

 © 2023 Data Skrive.
 All rights reserved.